WorldHealthOrganization/poliprep/README.md

 To securely set your access token in the R environment, you can add it to your .Renviron file.
 This allows you to access the token across sessions without explicitly including it in your code.

 Where the key is stored depends on the environment you’re working in—user or project.
-If you’re working within an RStudio project (which is generally recommended), you can specify the scope to control where the key is saved:
+If you’re working within an RStudio project (which is generally recommended), you need to specify the scope as "project" so that the key is saved within your environment.
+Otherwise the default is 'user'.

--   User Scope: Setting the token in your `.Renviron` file at the user level `(scope = "user"`) makes it available globally for all R projects on your machine.

--   Project Scope: If you want to keep the token specific to your current project, specify `scope = "project"` when editing your .Renviron file:

 ``` r
 usethis::edit_r_environ(scope = "project")